Cost of living help hub

 Ofgem increases level of price cap

-The energy price cap will increase from 1 April 2022 for approximately 22 million customers.
+The energy price cap increased on 1 April 2022 for approximately 22 million customers.
 Those on default tariffs paying by direct debit will see an increase of £693 from £1,277 to £1,971 per year (difference due to rounding).
 Prepayment customers will see an increase of £708 from £1,309 to £2,017.
 The increase is driven by a record rise in global gas prices over the last six months, with wholesale prices increasing by five times compared to last winter.

 Ofgem information regarding help can be found here